static-frame/static-frame/doc/source/articles/serialize.md

 ### Building a NPZ File

-A StaticFrame NPZ is a standard (often uncompressed) ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.
+A StaticFrame NPZ is a standard uncompressed ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.

 Given the NPZ file for the ``Frame`` above, we can list its contents with ``ZipFile``.
 The archive contains six NPY files and one JSON file.